ThinkThroughLabs/AltaeraAI/README.md

    curl -fsSL in.altaera.ai | bash
    ```

 - Press Enter to begin the installation process.
 Ensure that your device is connected to a Wi-Fi network, as the installer will download approximately 0.5 GB of data—or more, depending on your configuration.
-The installation typically takes around 2 minutes, but this may vary based on your device's performance and internet speed
+The installation typically takes around 2 minutes, but this may vary based on your device's performance and internet speed.

 ## Launching & Updating